catsmanac/ha_enphase_envoy_with_legacy/README.md

 ### 1.x.x

-As of Home Assistant version 2025.? the Enphase Envoy integration switched from using httpx library to using the aiohttp library.
-Which is a breaking change for this custom integration.
-Starting with Home Assistant 2025.? you must update to 1.0.0 or newer version.
+As of Home Assistant version 2025.7, the Enphase Envoy integration switched from using httpx library to using the aiohttp library.
+This is a breaking change for this custom integration.
+Starting with Home Assistant 2025.7 you must update this custom integration to 1.0.0 or newer.

 ### 0.1.x